AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-collections.md

    >
    >The metadata you add for the selected collections overwrites the previous metadata for these collections, except for tags.
 Any tags you add in the **[!UICONTROL Tags]** field, are appended to the existing list of tags in the metadata.

-1. To view the metadata properties for a specific collection, deselect the remaining collections in the collections list.
+1. To view the metadata properties for a specific collection, cancel the selection of the remaining collections in the collections list.
 The metadata editor fields are populated with the metadata for the particular collection.

    >[!NOTE]
    >
-   >* In the collection properties page, you can remove collections from the list of collections by deselecting them.
+   >* In the collection properties page, you can remove collections from the list of collections by canceling the selection.
 The collections list has all the collections selected by default.
 The metadata for collections that you remove is not updated.
    >* At the top of the list, select the check box near **[!UICONTROL Title]** to toggle between selecting the collections and clearing the list.

 1. Save the changes.